ZhuRuoyu/calendar-chatbot/README.md

 Structure: Build a 10-class classification model to classify the intent of users' input

-### Step 2: entities recognition -> call Google Calendar API accordingly
+### Step 2: entities recognition

-Use name entities recognition (NER) method to extract key information for the selected pre-build sentence, and call corresponding google calendar API based on the information extracted.
+Use name entities recognition (NER) method to extract key information for the selected pre-build sentence

 #### Challenge
 1. Q: What if the user's input (request) is beyond the scope?

    A: First, try to match the best sentences.
-Seconc, make a follow up question (let the user providing more details or asking in a different way)
+Second, make a follow up question (let the user providing more details or asking in a different way)

 2. Q: The model can not remember context from the past.

   A: Give the whole conversation (or 2 most recent sentence) to the model and find the best match again.

+### Step 3: call Google Calendar API accordingly
+call corresponding google calendar API based on the information extracted.

-### Step 3: combine the retrived information into a complete sentence
+### Step 4: combine the retrived information into a complete sentence

 ...
 TBC